 Another option is to keep the money and switch beneficiaries.
 For example, if you have a niece or nephew, a spouse or another person in your life who’s interested in pursuing an education, you can pay for some or all of these expenses by appointing a new primary beneficiary of the account.

 Myth 7: 529 plans have no contribution limits

 There is no limit on how much you can contribute to a 529 college savings plan in a given year.
 However, states are required by federal law to have a maximum cap on lifetime contributions.

 These lifetime contribution caps vary depending on the state you live in.
 For instance, the cap for those living in Virginia is currently $550,000, while other states, like Mississippi, have a $235,000 limit.

 Of course, that’s not to say that your balance can’t grow beyond that limit, but you won’t be able to contribute to that account once the principal balance reaches the lifetime cap.

-529 plans can severely impact your child’s eligibility for financial aid
+Myth 8: 529 plans can negatively impact your child’s eligibility for financial aid

 Although 529 savings plans can impact how much financial aid your child will be eligible for, Morris says that the impact is usually “minimal.”

 “Your assets in a 529 account are considered parental assets, in most instances, just like any other assets that the parent might have,” Morris says.
 “So, the maximum amount they will count is about 5.75 percent of whatever amount you have saved, so it rarely has much impact.”